LexiFi/dead_code_analyzer/docs/exported_values/EXPORTED_VALUES.md

 --------------------------------------------------------------------------------
 ```

-Like in the previous example, the warning 26 is triggered during the
+The compiler reports the same warning 26 on `goodbye_world` as in the previous
-compilation.
-Hence, the _local_ value `goodbye_world` at line 8 can be removed.
+example.

-The analyzer reports that there is no unused _exported_ value.
+The analyzer does not report any unused _exported_ value.
 The 3 exported
 values are `hello`, `goodbye` and `world` in `hello_world_lib.mli`.
 They are all
 referenced externally, in `hello_world_bin.ml`.